Indian reserve: CEPA 1999

 The Canadian Environmental Protection Act, 1999 (CEPA), "places aboriginal participation on par with federal ministers and the provinces in the National Advisory Committee."
 Among other things, CEPA clarified the term "aboriginal land" in 3 (1): "The definitions in this subsection apply in this Act. "aboriginal land" means (a) reserves, surrendered lands and any other lands that are set apart for the use and benefit of a band and that are subject to the Indian Act."
-Under sections 46–50 of the CEPA, Environment and Climate Change Canada's National Pollutant Release Inventory (NPRI) was initiated.
+Under sections 46–50 of the CEPA, the National Pollutant Release Inventory (NPRI) was initiated by Environment and Climate Change Canada.
 NPRI is the inventory of "pollutants released, disposed of and sent for recycling by facilities across the country".
 The NPRI is used by First Nation administrations on reserves, along with other research tools, to monitor pollution.
 For example, NPRI data showed the Aamjiwnaang First Nation in Sarnia, Ontario, was "ground zero for Ontario's heaviest load of air pollution."

 Water quality

-By December 21, 2017, there were 67 long-term boil-water advisories that had been in effect for longer than a year.
+By 21 December 2017, there were 67 long-term boil-water advisories that had been in effect for longer than a year.
 These are "public water systems managed by the federal government".
 There were also 18 communities that had "water issues for between two and 12 months."

 According to statistics gathered by Health Canada and the First Nations Health Authority, in 2015, there were "162 drinking water advisories in 118 First Nation communities".
 In October 2015, Neskantaga First Nation reported that its "20-year boil-water advisory" was "the longest running drinking water advisory in Canada."
 Shoal Lake 40 First Nation was under an 18-year boil water advisory.

 By 2006, nearly 100 Indian reserves had boil-water advisories and many others had substandard water. Ḵwiḵwa̱sut'inux̱w Ha̱xwa'mis First Nation, on Vancouver Island, had a boil-water advisory beginning in 1997.
 In October 2005, "high E. coli levels were found in the Kashechewan First Nation reserve's drinking water and chlorine levels had to be increased to 'shock' levels, causing skin problems and eventually resulting in an evacuation of hundreds of people from the reserve and costing approximately $16 million."